Policies and Procedures

 The GW animal care program adheres to The Guide for the Care and Use of Laboratory Animals (National Academies Press).

-Approved Institutional Animal Care and Use Committee (IACUC) users are granted access to the OAR intranet.
+Personnel listed on an approved Institutional Animal Care and Use Committee (IACUC) protocol are granted access to the OAR intranet.
 The intranet includes standard operating procedures and service request forms, among other resources.

 To request access to the OAR intranet, please email [email protected] with your protocol numbers.